Category: Note-taking apps

 Rule: If local file setup and plugin concepts must be understood first, Logseq fails first.

-Where Logseq works better
+Where Logseq wins

-Where Apple Notes works better for beginners
+Where Apple Notes wins

 Where each tool can break down